-As usual, what started out to be a simple activity quickly exploded into a whole collection of resources!
-I’ve now created lessons, task cards, games, and activities based on the Penguin Fraction theme.
-To learn more about them, download my free Clickable Guide to Penguin Fractions.
+As usual, what started out to be a simple activity quickly exploded into a whole collection of resources!ย I’ve now created lessons, task cards, games, and activities based on the Penguin Fraction theme.
+To learn more about them, download myย free Clickable Guide to Penguin Fractions.

 Equivalent Fraction Freebie

 Would you like to try a Penguin Fraction lesson with your students?
-The Equivalent Fractions Sorting activity below is a free sample lesson from Penguin Fractions: Exploring the Basics, and it comes with the penguin fraction activity cards and sorting mat you see here.
+The Equivalent Fractions Sorting activity belowย comes with the penguin fraction activity cards and sorting mat you see here.
+If you’d like a free copy of this activity, fill out this formย and submit it.
+I’ll send it directly to your inbox and you can use it right away.ย

 Field Tested, Teacher Approved

-One reason I’m excited about these new resources is the fantastic feedback I’m getting from teachers who have started using them.
+One reason I’m excited about these resources is the fantastic feedback I’m getting from teachers who have started using them.
 When I work on any new product, I share my early drafts with my “feedback team,” a group of teachers who try the resources out with their students and let me know what works and what needs to be tweaked.

 Tami Terry tried the activity with several of her classes and snapped a picture of these 4th graders testing out an early version of the benchmark sorting activity.
 The directions call for students to work with a partner and take turns sorting fractions into three groups: less than 1/2, equal to 1/2, or greater than 1/2.
 As the students work, they are encouraged to talk over the reasons for each fraction card placement.
 The kids loved it and it helped them understand the concept of comparing fractions to benchmarks.
 The final sorting board included in Penguin Fractions: Comparing and Ordering ended up looking like the one below.